I’ve been to Rio de Janeiro many times, however, most of the time I only visit its famous beaches, Christ Redeemer, Sugar Loaf and downtown.

 - Where did I stay?

-For more information about Rio de Janeiro visits the pages:
+- For more information about Rio de Janeiro visit these pages:

 ∗ This article was converted into an app and you can get it here.